Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

   - screen `HPC` coordinate -> helioprojective -> WCS plane -> source pixel
 - the `HPC` display domain used in the validation runs reported here
-- direct comparison between the `formal-TAN` path in `Orthographic` mode and `HPC` for the specific no-rotation comparison mode
+- direct comparison between the `formal-TAN` path in `Orthographic` mode and `HPC` for the specific no-rotation comparison mode.

 Excluded: